gingerbeardman/Priiprocess/README.md

 	x=20
 	y=15

-We can replace this with user definitions, which is easier to write but still repetitive:
+We can replace this with the names of (unshown) user definitions, which is easier to read/write but still repetitive:

 	[ABOUT/TITLE]
 	.white